TylorS/typed/apps/website/content/guides/ui-hovercard.md

 An author preview can contain a profile link.
 That makes it different from a tooltip: focus must be allowed into the content.
 Typed `Hovercard.Content` uses a named `role="dialog"` manual popover; it is non-modal and does not trap focus or make the surrounding page inert.

-Prerequisites: [Tooltip](/explore/ui-tooltip) for descriptive popups and [Popover](/explore/ui-popover) for native top-layer behavior.
-There is no dedicated APG hovercard pattern; do not claim modal-dialog conformance for a manual popover.
-Choose [Dialog](/explore/ui-dialog) when a task genuinely needs modal interaction.
+Use [Tooltip](/explore/ui-tooltip) for non-interactive descriptions or [Dialog](/explore/ui-dialog) for modal tasks.
+There is no dedicated APG hovercard pattern; a manual popover does not provide modal-dialog behavior.

 ## Offer an author preview with a permanent destination